sexual sin and false worship

 These are deep, profound questions that are usually drenched in tears.
 It can feel like God’s agenda for our brothers and sisters is cruel, which is the growing consensus in the wider culture about biblical sexuality.

-These painful questions are not limited to a select group of Christians; we all ask these questions.
-We ask them when we get cancer, when a loved one dies tragically, when we are betrayed by close friends, or when we suddenly lose our jobs.
-We are all confronted with God’s painful purposes for our lives, and these moments force us to ask a question posed to humanity since the Garden of Eden.
+But these painful questions are not limited to a select group of Christians; we all ask them.
+We ask them when we get cancer, when a loved one dies tragically, when we’re betrayed by close friends, or when we suddenly lose our jobs.
+We’re all confronted with God’s painful purposes for our lives, and these moments force us to ask a question posed to humanity since the garden of Eden:

 Will you worship God for his sake alone?²

-Satan believed that no one does that.
-In fact, he dared to say that Job, God’s beloved servant, only worshipped God because of the gifts he gave him.
-He believed that if God took all of those gifts away, Job would curse him.
+Satan believes that no one worships God for his own sake.
+In fact, he dared to say that Job, God’s beloved servant, only worshipped God because of his gifts; he believed that if God took all those gifts away, Job would curse him.

-While there are many applications of that story to our subject matter, what is particularly relevant is the end of Job’s story.
+While there are many applications of that story to our subject matter, the end of Job’s story is particularly relevant.
 Job doesn’t ask God to give back all the things that were taken from him; he simply wants an explanation: Why did God allow this to happen?
-But God never tells Job why, even though we as the readers know why.
-Instead, God reminds Job of who he is as the Creator, and of who Job is as the creature.
+But God never tells Job why—even though we, as the readers, know why.
+Instead, God reminds Job of who he is as the Creator and who Job is as the creature.
 And that was sufficient for Job.
 He needed no other answer.

 Thus, true worship can be characterized in at least two ways:

-1. True worship is not dependent upon our own judgments of God’s agenda, but on complete trust in his character and purposes.
+1. True worship does not depend upon our own judgments of God’s agenda, but on complete trust in his character and purposes.

 2. True worship does not worship God for what he does for us first and foremost, but for who he is.

-If you’re like me, it’s sobering to consider how much my worship is often tethered to my own understanding and approval of God’s purposes for my life.
-But this is why I need Jesus, because he is the only true worshipper, through whom I offer my worship to God.
+If you’re like me, it’s sobering to consider how much my worship can be tethered to my understanding and approval of God’s purposes for my life.
+But this is why I need Jesus.
+He is the only true worshipper, through whom I offer my worship to God.

 I confess that my mind is often baffled by these statements.
 If there is anyone who would have the right to act according to his own will, it’s the second person of the Trinity come in the flesh.
 But Jesus, in his humanity, shows us what a life of true worship and submission to the Father actually looks like.